 PCS Phosphate claims that no tariff provision prevents a customer from drawing power to start a generator during a power interruption.
-(PCS Phosphate BR 12-13) However, such a claim is not consistent with Special Provision 2 of the SS-2 tariff, found on Sheet No. 6.318, which requires that interruptible equipment will be installed.
+However, such a claim is not consistent with Special Provision 2 of the SS-2 tariff, found on Sheet No. 6.318, which requires that interruptible equipment will be installed.
 The SS-2 tariff is available on a first call basis, and the required equipment is subject to availability.
 If an interruption is needed for reliability, it is executed by use of the special equipment installed, with the result that no power is available on the customer's side of that equipment.
-Witness Gammon comments that "the generating unit could not return to service because it would not have power from PEF."
-(TR 35) The lack of available power for startup would be a matter of function rather than a matter of tariff prohibition.
+Witness Gammon commented that "the generating unit could not return to service because it would not have power from PEF."
+The lack of available power for startup would be a matter of function rather than a matter of tariff prohibition.
 There is no provision for some alternate connection to get around the equipment that is used to accomplish an interruption of electric service when reliability issues demand an interruption.

-Witness Marz testifies that "PCS purchases interruptible standby service for existing onsite generation."
-(TR 111) The witness goes on to say that if interruptible standby service is provided to a renewable generator, this arrangement for service will subject the body of ratepayers to a risk that the contracted capacity would not be available when needed to alleviate a generation shortage.
-(TR 117-118) Under the Commission's rules currently in force, the standard offer contract utilizes the next planned generator as a performance benchmark to assure "equal pay for equal performance" and so guard the interests of the ratepayer.
-Staff believes that the interruptible standby service is intended as an option for self-service generators who may sell excess energy on an as-available basis, rather than for generators selling firm power pursuant to a standard offer contract.
-In the view of staff, the testimony of PCS Phosphate witness Marz is describing a generation asset operated in a manner which does not match to the requirements of a standard offer contract under Rule 25-17.250, F.A.C.
-(TR 98, 111)
+Witness Marz testified that "PCS purchases interruptible standby service for existing onsite generation."
+The witness went on to say that if interruptible standby service is provided to a renewable generator, this arrangement for service will subject the body of ratepayers to a risk that the contracted capacity would not be available when needed to alleviate a generation shortage.
+Under our rules currently in force, the standard offer contract utilizes the next planned generator as a performance benchmark to assure "equal pay for equal performance" and so guard the interests of the ratepayer.
+We find that the interruptible standby service is intended as an option for self-service generators who may sell excess energy on an as-available basis, rather than for generators selling firm power pursuant to a standard offer contract.
+In our view, the testimony of PCS Phosphate witness Marz is describing a generation asset operated in a manner which does not match to the requirements of a standard offer contract under Rule 25-17.250, F.A.C.

-Staff recommends that Section 6.3 of PEF's 2008 standard offer contract complies with Rule 25-17.250, F.A.C., and is appropriate as to prohibition of interruptible standby service.
+We find that Section 6.3 of PEF's 2008 standard offer contract complies with Rule 25-17.250, F.A.C., and is appropriate as to prohibition of interruptible standby service.